imbue-ai/jupyter_ascending/README.md

 Which will create a pair of files: `examples/test.sync.py` and `examples/test.sync.ipynb`.
 You can read the help for the command to find more information.

-Now, you should be able to
+To manually test the ability to sync between a paired python file and a notebook, open up the notebook, and run this python command.
+You should see the contents of the python file appear in the notebook.

+`python -m jupyter_ascending.requests.sync --filename /full/path/to/file.sync.py`

 ## Usage in PyCharm

-You need to set PyCharm up so that it runs jupyter_ascending every time you save a file.
+You'll want to set PyCharm up so that it runs `jupyter_ascending.requests.sync` every time you save a `.sync.py` file.
 This can be done with a File Watcher (preferences->file watcher).

 ![File watcher config](./media/filewatcher.png)